-- A new 300,000-gallon water tower with state of the art electronics was brought online in September of 2007.
-The old 75,000-gallon water tower was removed from operation at the same time. - The installation of new 8 and 12-inch water main replacing smaller main, which will make for better flow throughout the Village. - The installation of water meters through out the Village to more accurately track the usage and treatment of the water used in the Village with the use of state of the art radio read equipment and software. - In 2012 to provide the residents with the best possible drinking water Utilities Services, LLC was contracted to perform all maintenance of the 300,000-gallon water tower.
+- In 2012 to provide the residents with the best possible drinking water Utilities Services, LLC was contracted to perform all maintenance of the 300,000-gallon water tower.
 The water tower was taken off-line, drained, chemically cleaned and inspected as part of our continued asset management program.
-This maintenance will occur every two years. - In 2012 an active electric mixer was added to the 300,000-gallon water tower to continually keep the water mixed 24/7. - In 2012 upgrades were made to the water plant to be able to maintain constant water pressure throughout the system during preventative maintenance of the water tower or in the event of an emergency. - The installation of (3), new more efficient fire hydrants to the system, helping with fire protection.
+This maintenance will occur every two years. - In 2012 an active electric mixer was added to the 300,000-gallon water tower to continually keep the water mixed 24/7. - In 2012 upgrades were made to the water plant to be able to maintain constant water pressure throughout the system during preventative maintenance of the water tower or in the event of an emergency. - In 2014 the installation of (6), new more efficient fire hydrants to the system, helping with fire protection. - In 2014 the installation of new 8 and 12-inch water main replacing smaller main on Marshall St and Water St, which will make for better flow throughout the Village.